AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/using-visual-report-builder.md

 ## Step 5: Group by / Segmenting the Analysis {#groupby}

 [To segment your metrics by a data dimension](../best-practices/segment-filter.md), click the **Group by** menu at the top left of the chart.
-This will reveal a drop-down including all available dimensions of the first metric included in the list.
+This will reveal a dropdown including all available dimensions of the first metric included in the list.

 You can choose **None** to prevent a metric from being segmented.
 For example, you might want a metric that returns total revenue without being segmented, while having another revenue metric segmented by region.